Date: 10 July 2016. Moby-Cool a/c

 it into a three day project with ease!

-In a day or so I'll show you the finished result.
+In a day or so I will show you the finished result.
 I

 ship she is.